AndersDeath/diary2/000-current.md

 # 21 Dezember - Donnerstag - Berlin - 457 Tag der Einwanderung

 The office day is finished.
 I am happy.
 It was hard.
 I was working on some XU stuff and did many other things.
 I almost don't think about their task because it's just a job.
 I mainly focus on my developing things.
-For example
+For example I was working on new schema for holy theory project ui.